Afternoon Food Bank

 What will volunteers be doing?

 Afternoon volunteers are needed to help process food donations, sort and portion foods, stock shelves, clean and sanitize food surfaces, and get the grocery area ready for the next day's services.Volunteer Tasks May Include:

 - Date checking foods and checking donations against Food Lifeline recall lists

 - Sanitizing food surfaces and cleaning the food bank

 1. Please register online at https://www.issaquahfoodbank.org/volunteer/

-2. Log in to the volunteer dashboard and sign up for a new volunteer orientation. **Orientations last approximately 30 minutes and are required for all new volunteers.**
+2. Log in to the volunteer dashboard and sign up for a new volunteer orientation.
+(Orientations are required and cover a lot of material in about 30 minutes).

-3. Sign up for any volunteer shift that fits your schedule
+3. Sign up for the volunteer shift that best fits your schedule.

-General Safety Stuff: The IFCB staff strives to provide a welcoming and inclusive volunteer environment, and to prevent injuries (nobody get's hurt on our watch).
+General Safety Stuff: The IFCB staff strives to provide a welcoming and inclusive volunteer environment, and to prevent injuries.
 Some tasks may involve standing for extended periods of time or lifting (generally 30-60 lbs.).
-Please notify a staff member if you have any lifting restrictions or if you need assistance, special accommodations, alternate tasks or modified tasks.
+Please notify a staff member if you have any lifting restrictions or if you need assistance (we enourage having a "lifting buddy"), special accommodations, alternate tasks or modified tasks.